tmtsoftware/osw-examples/docs/src/main/paradox/lscs/LSCSAssembly.md

 As a reminder, connections (i.e. hosts and ports) are not hard-coded in CSW.
 When a component starts up, its Supervisor registers itself with the Location Service on behalf of the TLA and that location information includes enough information so that one component can create an appropriate connection to the other.
-CSW supports Akka-based connections and HTTP-based connections.
+CSW supports Pekko-based connections and HTTP-based connections.

 When the Segments Assembly starts up, its Component Configuration File contains an entry that indicates to the Supervisor that it wants to `track` the HCD.
 The "SegmentsAssemblyStandalone.conf" conf file is shown here.